edefalque/signalk-stripcharts/README.md

 ### y- and y2-axis buttons

-These buttons affect the size and position of the plotted lines corresponding to the axis :
+These buttons affect the size and position of the plotted lines corresponding to the axis:

 ![axis buttons](./PNG/readme3.PNG)